DantaFramework/JahiaDF/README.md

 ## Deploy to Jahia

-Edit your Maven settings.xml (usually in ~/.m2/settings.xml) to add the following profile :
+Edit your Maven settings.xml (usually in ~/.m2/settings.xml) to add the following profile:

         <profile>
             <id>jahia-local</id>